djaramilloc/IBM_ML_notebooks/README.md

-# IBM_ML_notebooks
+# Description
-The repisotory has my versions of the notebooks of the course Advance Machine Learning given by IBM
+The repisotory has my versions of the notebooks of the course (Advance Machine Learning)[https://www.coursera.org/learn/advanced-machine-learning-signal-processing]